-Will Rogers, THE Top Movie Star in America for the 1920s and '30's
+Will Rogers: The Top Movie Star in America During the 1920s and 1930s

 Will Rogers Movie Ad 1920

 Will Rogers was a part-Cherokee cowboy who, in his early twenties, used his roping and riding skills to entertain audiences.
 He had always been passionate about riding and lasso skills, and his natural talent combined with hard work to hone his cowboy tricks landed Will roles in the open land and on stage.
 In 1902 and 1903, Will traveled with "Texas Jack's Wild West Show" across South Africa playing "The Cherokee Kid."
 He also toured Australia and New Zealand with the Wirth Brothers Circus.
 Returning to the United States in 1904, Will made appearances at the World's Fairs in St. Louis and New York City.
 He was popular and fun.

 Soon, Will added another dimension to his act: sharing plain folk wit and wisdom in an easy-to-take, common man delivery.
 Rogers advanced to performing on stage, touring vaudeville circuits in America, Canada and Europe.
 From 1905-1917, he shared humorous, yet intelligent, observations about human nature, the government, and life, chewing gum all the while.
 He shared his perspectives both on a stage and as an after-dinner speaker.
 He even entered the crème de la crème, performing with the Ziegfield Follies.

 Besides these, Will successfully wrote humor columns, articles and books.
 He had a weekly syndicated column with the New York Times newspaper from 1922 through 1935.
 Furthermore, in 1926 Rogers began a syndicated, daily column.
 The Saturday Evening Post weekly magazine hired Will to make a European tour, sending in articles about his impressions.